praekelt/jmbo-everlytic/README.rst

 ==============

 jmbo-everlytic provides integration with the everlytic (pMailer) API.
-The only functionality supported is adding an removing members from a mailing list subscription.
+The only functionality supported is adding and removing members from a mailing list subscription.

 The communication protocol with the everlytic service is xmlrpc.